controlplaneio/simulator/docs/2023-cncf-ctf-walkthroughs/ci-runner-ng-breakout/README.md

 There are a couple of ways of running `nsenter` via a container.
 We could leverage a well known distribution such as `ubuntu:latest` or `alpine:latest` which has `nsenter` pre-installed and then `exec` into the spawned container to run it.
 We could also set the entrypoint of the container to `nsenter` and then run the container.
 For this scenario, we will use the former method.

 > Note: We recommend that you learn to build your own container to do this.
-It is tempting to use an image from DockerHub but you have no idea of what else is included in the image.
+It is tempting to use an image from Docker Hub but you have no idea of what else is included in the image.
 It is far better to build your own image from source to understand what is included in the image.
 Here is a link to an example repository by Justin Cormack [nsenter-dockerfile](https://github.com/justincormack/nsenter1).

 Let's look at the options for `images`.